StanicicA/Web-Services-and-Application_Project/README.md

 Creating a REST Server

-Description:

 Creating an application server that will implement a RESTful API.
 The API is allowing a user to perform CRUD operations on an entity Testing it using CURL

-Steps I was undertaking:

-• Designing the REST API (creating the document)
+## Designing the REST API (creating the document)
-• Creating a virtual environment to run a Flask server
+* Creating a virtual environment to run a Flask server
 • Creating a basic Flask Server
 • Modifying the Flask Server to deal with the required URL mappings
 • Implementing getAll and testing it